seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 What is called *akata* or *asaṅkhata*, the un-made or the un-prepared, is not something out there in a distance, as an object of thought.
-It is not a sign to be grasped by one who wants to attain *Nibbāna*.
+It is not a sign to be grasped by one who wants to attain Nibbāna.

 Language encourages us to think in terms of signs.
 Very often we find it difficult to get rid of this habit.
 The worldlings with their defilements have